Jessie Eldridge

-Jessica Eldridge (born December 17, 1997) is a Canadian ice hockey player, who skated for the Canadian National women's ice hockey team during its Rivalry Series with the United States national team in February 2020.
-A graduate of Colgate University, Eldridge skated with Team Bauer, representing the Montreal area, in the 2020–21 PWHPA season.
+Jessica Eldridge (born December 17, 1997) is a Canadian ice hockey player who is a forward for the Seattle Torrent of the Professional Women's Hockey League (PWHL) and member of the Canadian national team.
+She previously played for the New York Sirens.

 Playing career

 NCAA

 Graduating from the Colgate Raiders in 2019, Eldridge recorded 74 goals and 89 assists, earning the top spot on Colgate's all-time points leader board.
 Eldridge appeared in the 2018 NCAA National Collegiate Women's Ice Hockey Tournament Championship game, an historic first in program history.
 In the 2018–19 Colgate Raiders women's ice hockey season, her 30-goal output broke the program record for most goals in a single season.

 Hockey Canada

 Eldridge attended Canada's National Women's Development Team selection camp in Calgary, Alberta in August 2019.
 Named to Canada's roster for the February 2020 Rivalry Series versus the United States, Eldridge made her debut with the national team on February 3, 2020 in Victoria, British Columbia.

 In April 2021, Eldridge was part of the National Women's Team Selection Camp Roster, in anticipation of the 2021 IIHF Women's World Championships.